hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/151_sannyasa_its_ideal_and_practice.md

 practicality.
 You must be prepared to go into deep meditation now, and the next moment you must be ready to go and cultivate these fields (Swamiji said, pointing to the meadows of the Math).
-You must be prepared to explain the difficult intricacies of the Shâstras now, and the next moment to go and sell the produce of the fields in the market.
+You must be prepared to explain the difficult intricacies of the Shāstras now, and the next moment to go and sell the produce of the fields in the market.
 You must be prepared for all menial services, not only here, but elsewhere also.